Skip to main content

 Department of the Navy The Secretary of the Navy should ensure that the Commandant of the Marine Corps updates the Marine Corps' civilian personnel budget formulation and execution policies to include guidance for the major subordinate commands to manage civilian personnel to FTEs.
 (Recommendation 1)

 The Department of the Navy concurred with our recommendation that the Marine Corps civilian personnel budget formulation and execution policies include guidance for the major subordinate commands to manage personnel to full time equivalents (FTE).
 Beginning with Fiscal Year 2020, the Marine Corps began to develop and issue annual guidance for major subordinate commands to manage civilian personnel by dollars and FTEs.
-Additionally, the Marine Corps addressed managing civilian personnel resources in annual fiscal year guidance and implemented an improved Strategic Workforce Planning process and systematic platform to facilitate better civilian personnel planning, programming, formulation and execution.
-Finally, the Marine Corps developed and issued fiscal guidance which emphasizes greater focus on compliance with the +/-2% execution variance to include required compensation management plans to describe actions being taken to ensure execution falls within budgetary limits by the end of the fiscal year for those major subordinate commands executing outside of the prescribed range.
-As of September 2022, we have asked DOD for additional information on these efforts and will update the status of the recommendation accordingly.
+Additionally, according to documentation we reviewed, the Marine Corps addressed managing civilian personnel resources in annual fiscal year guidance and implemented an improved Strategic Workforce Planning process and systematic platform to facilitate better civilian personnel planning, programming, formulation and execution.
+Finally, the Marine Corps has continually developed and issued fiscal guidance which emphasizes greater focus on compliance with the +/-2% execution variance to include required compensation management plans to describe actions being taken to ensure execution falls within budgetary limits by the end of the fiscal year for those major subordinate commands executing outside of the prescribed range.
+By taking these actions, the Marine Corps has met the intent of this recommendation.

 Department of the Navy The Secretary of the Navy should ensure that the Commandant of the Marine Corps identifies and reconciles any differences between the Marine Corps' internal civilian personnel data and the civilian personnel data the Department of the Navy uses to support its annual budget request.
 (Recommendation 2)